mnot/I-D/draft-nottingham-webbotauth-use-cases.md

 --- abstract

-This draft outlines use cases for authentication for bot clients on the Web.
+This draft outlines use cases for authentication for bot clients on the Web, to help inform discussions regarding the scope and intent of the WebBotAuth Working Group.

 --- middle